Nueva Ecija: Japanese occupation

-On January 30, 1945, American Army Rangers, Alamo scouts and Filipino guerrillas conducted a raid to liberate Allied civilians and prisoners of war in Cabanatuan, this was successful with over 516 rescued.
-By January 31, 1945, the liberated civilians and POWs reached Talavera.
+On January 30, 1945, American Army Rangers, Alamo scouts and Filipino guerrillas liberated Allied prisoners of war in Cabanatuan, successfully rescuing over 516 people.
+By January 31, 1945, the liberated civilians and prisoners of war reached Talavera.

-Contemporary era
+Post-independence era

 After the war, much rebuilding was made at the urban areas of the province, specifically Cabanatuan and Gapan.
 This became the focus of the administrations of Quezon, Roxas, Quirino, Magsaysay, Garcia, and Macapagal.
 The city of Palayan was formally established by law and became the new capital of the province.
-Much of the rebuilding and establishment of economic centers in the province spiraled down due to the declaration of martial law by Marcos, which was toppled by the EDSA People Power Revolution, where the namesake came from a Novo Ecijano.
-Repairing the economy was continued by the Aquino and Ramos governments.

-In 1987, Nueva Ecija's fourth district representative Nicanor de Guzman Jr. attempted to bribe Potenciano "Chito" Roque, then the head of the Task Force on Anti-Gambling (TFAG), with allowing Bong Pineda to operate jueteng, an illegal numbers game, in his district in the province during a meeting in Greenhills, San Juan, Metro Manila.
+Marcos dictatorship

-The Estrada government led to a decline in agriculture in the province.
-The Arroyo and Aquino governments swayed the losses and regained vitality in the province.
-The Duterte government accession made wary ups and downs in the provincial economy.
+Much of the rebuilding and establishment of economic centers in the province spiraled down due to the declaration of martial law by Marcos, which also resulted to the Talugtug massacre, where commonfolk Ilocanos were gathered and killed by the Marcos-controlled military, and the Gapan massacre, where the military killed-off a whole family, including children.

 Geography

 The province is the largest in Central Luzon, covering a total area of 5,751.33 km2.
 Its terrain begins with the southwestern marshes near the Pampanga border.
 It levels off and then gradually increases in elevation to rolling hills as it approaches the mountains of Sierra Madre in the east, and the Caraballo and Cordillera Central ranges in the north.

 Nueva Ecija is bordered on the northeast by Nueva Vizcaya, east by Aurora, south by Bulacan, southwest by Pampanga, west by Tarlac, and northwest by Pangasinan.
 The province has four distinct districts.
-The first district (northwest) has a mixture of Ilokano, Pangasinense, and Tagalog cultures.
+The first district (northwest) has a mixture of Ilokano, Pangasinense, and Tagalog, with little Kapampangan cultures.
 The second district (northeast) is the most complex as it has at least 10 different ethnic groups.
 The third district (central) has a metropolitan culture, coming from a majority of Tagalog culture, as Cabanatuan is within it.
 And the fourth district (southwest) has a mixture of Kapampangan and Tagalog cultures.